 COVID-19 has created new regulatory risks that impact our operations.
 COVID-19 has generated, and will likely continue to generate, dramatic and rapid changes in the laws affecting our operations.
-U.S. Federal, state, and local regulators have implemented new laws, rules, regulations, and orders, or waived or modified existing laws, rules and regulations for the duration of the COVID-19 public health emergency.
-Most of these changes have been made without following typical regulatory or legislative processes and procedures and have been announced via website postings or fact sheets with limited notice and without full regulations or guidance in place.
-While many of the changes are beneficial in that they reduce or eliminate statutory or regulatory requirements for healthcare providers during the COVID-19 public health emergency, we remain subject to the risk of inadvertent non-compliance due to the quantity, ambiguity and frequency of changes.
-The regulatory changes may also adversely effect our operations through increased legal and operational costs related to compliance with changes and monitoring for future changes.
-Further, the resumption of pre-COVID-19 regulatory requirements at the conclusion of the public health emergency may require significant operational changes on short notice.
+U.S. Federal, state, and local regulators implemented new laws, rules, regulations, and orders, or waived or modified existing laws, rules and regulations for the duration of the COVID-19 public health emergency ("PHE").
+The Biden administration has announced that the PHE will conclude on May 11, 2023, which will require us to navigate the termination of federal and state waivers and flexibilities, which may be staggered and result in different or inconsistent termination dates of certain federal and state waivers flexibilities.

+Most of the legal and regulatory changes in response to COVID-19 were made without following typical regulatory or legislative processes and procedures, and were announced via website postings or fact sheets with limited notice and without full regulations or guidance in place.
+While many of the changes are beneficial in that they reduce or eliminate statutory or regulatory requirements for healthcare providers during the COVID-19 public health emergency, we remain subject to the risk of inadvertent non-compliance due to the quantity, ambiguity and frequency of changes, including the expiration of certain waivers issued by the federal government and various state governments.
+In addition to the regulatory changes regarding COVID-19, the end of the emergency measures created to address it may adversely affect our operations through increased legal and operational costs related to compliance with changes and monitoring for future changes.
+The resumption of pre-COVID-19 regulatory requirements at the conclusion of the public health emergency may require significant operational changes on short notice.

 COVID-19 and related risks have affected and could materially affect our results of operations, financial position and/or liquidity.
 The global spread of COVID-19 and the various attempts to contain it have created significant volatility, uncertainty and economic disruption.
-See "Part I-Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations-COVID-19" herein.
-Now two years into the COVID-19 pandemic, many of the direct and indirect consequences of COVID-19 on our business are known, although new developments such as waves of COVID-19 variants and second-order effects such as supply chain issues are ongoing and the full range of their direct and indirect consequences on our business are not yet known.
+See "Part II-Item 5.,-Management's Discussion and Analysis of Financial Condition and Results of Operations-COVID-19" herein.
+Now three years into the COVID-19 pandemic, which appears to be an endemic and ongoing circumstance to be managed, and with the end of the federal COVID-19 PHE approaching on May 11, 2023, many of the direct and indirect consequences of COVID-19 on our business are known; however, new developments such as waves of COVID-19 variants, second-order effects such as supply chain and labor supply issues are ongoing.
+The full range of their direct and indirect consequences of the COVID-19 pandemic on our business are not yet known.
+Similarly, the risks and consequences of the COVID-19 PHE's termination and conclusion of emergency responses to COVID-19 in states and localities where we operate are not yet fully known and may adversely affect our business.
 Risks presented by the ongoing effects of COVID-19 include the following: